insorasky/insorasky/README.md

 🤖 Sophomore majoring in Intelligence Science and Technology.

-💻 With some experience in PHP, Django, Vue, HTML5, CSS, JavaScript, C#, Kotlin and SQL.
+💻 With some experience in PHP, Django, Vue, HTML5, CSS, JavaScript, C#, Kotlin, Java and SQL.

 🔥 Want to learn Rust and Swift.
 They are languages of the future.